CHS Donates $102,000 to Great Plains Food Bank

 Here at CHS Dakota Plains Ag, we enthusiastically participate in the annual CHS Country Operations Harvest for Hunger program, which has provided more than 7.5 million meals since 2011.
 We encourage you to help us in this effort by contributing cash, grain, and canned/fresh foods for the Harvest for Hunger drive.
 Contact one of our locations to find out how you can participate in the next CHS Harvest for Hunger drive by contributing cash, grain, and canned/fresh foods.
 Your donations will help feed people in need right here in the communities we serve.

 The CHS Foundation helps to create a strong future for rural America.
 The foundation partners with more than 30 universities to award scholarships to college students pursuing degrees in agricultural-related fields as well as mini-grants for agriculture-focused college clubs.
 Students and clubs apply for these scholarships directly through the college or university where they plan to attend.
-Click here to find out more and to see a list of partner universities.
+Learn more and see a list of partner universities.